Family: Lamiaceae (mint)

 - Place in a dry and sunny hot spot.
 It must have well drained soil and can be planted in full sun or part shade.

 - For highest quality medicinal properties harvest the lavender flowers when the buds are just opening.
-The blossoms are where the highest concentration of constituents are.
+The blossoms hold the highest concentration of constituents.

 Recipes